-- Clarify personal values and goals; follow through and accept responsibility for academic
+Clarify personal values and goals; follow through and accept responsibility for academic decisions and performance.

-- Keep a record or file of your academic progress and goals and bring it to scheduled
+Keep a record or file of your academic progress and goals and bring it to scheduled appointments.

-- Provide a teaching/learning environment for students to share thoughts, aspirations,
+Provide a teaching/learning environment for students to share thoughts, aspirations, concerns and interests.

-- Assist students with making course selection and career-related decisions; make referrals
+Assist students with making course selection and career-related decisions; make referrals when appropriate.

 ACADEMIC ADVISING TIMELINE